-That being said, it often seems as though certain areas of Europe tend to get a little more attention than others… Think areas like Germany, Belgium, Poland and the Czech Republic.
+That being said, it often seems as though certain areas of Europe tend to get a little more attention than others… Think of areas like Germany, Belgium, Poland, and the Czech Republic.
 Though completely beautiful and, no doubt, filled with some of the most spectacular Christmas markets, if you’re looking for a holiday destination that’s a little more off the ‘beaten path’, you should head over to the Baltics, and here’s why…

 The streets look like the pages from your favourite Christmas storybook

 Just look at these colours!
 Riga, Latvia is a beautiful place for colourful architecture, unique bars and restaurants, and a vibrant Old Town.
 Oh yeah, and this photo pictured here?
 It was taken in the middle of the afternoon in late November… notice the lack of crowds?
-No photoshopping necessary here.
+No photoshopping is necessary here.